Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ### Three steps for Incremental Processing
 #### Step 1 - Define Logical Partitions
-- Logical partitions are defined usually as logical periods of time, time series data such as day, week, month, etc based on a business event represented in the data.
+The volume of data being processed from the source system will drive the need to create logical partitions.
+Logical partitions are commonly defined as logical periods of time, or time series data, such as day, week, or month based on a business event represented in the data.

-- The volume of data being processed along with the typical periods impacted by the delta feed from the source system will drive the logical partition approach.
+>aside positive
+>
-- In our quickstart we will use order date as our logical partition in the line item table.
-This defines how to identify new or changed data.
+> In this quickstart order date will be used as the logical partition.
+The order date will define how to identify new or changed data.

 #### Step 2 - Identify Impacted Partitions
-- Next step is to identify the impacted logical partitions that are represented in the delta feed from the sources system.
-- As the delta data is ingested into our staging tables in the raw layer, the impacted logical partitions (orderdate) can be identified.
+Next we want to identify the impacted logical partitions that are represented in the delta feed from the sources system.
+As the delta data is ingested into our staging tables in the raw layer, the impacted logical partitions (orderdate) can be identified.

 #### Step 3 - Incrementally Process those Partitions
-- We will utilize the logical partitions identified in Step 2, to incrementally process the partitions.
+We will utilize the logical partitions identified in Step 2, to incrementally process the partitions.

 ![img](assets/overview_diagram.png)

-In our example above we follow the three steps.
+In our example above we implement the aforementioned three steps.
 #### Define Logical Partitions
-- Line item has order date and we will use order date.
+- We will use order date from the LINE_ITEM table.
-- It identifies the business event in our data that represents lifecycle changes over time for a given period.
+- This identifies the business event in our data that represents lifecycle changes over time for a given period.

 #### Identify Impacted Partitions
-- Here we will query the staging table in the raw layer for the distinct order dates that have been in the data we just loaded.
+- We will query the LINE_ITEM_STG table in the Raw Layer for distinct order dates.
-- We will store these dates into a common database table (DELTA_DATE) since this table is utilized across the data architecture layers.
+- We will insert these dates into the Common Database table DELTA_DATE because this table will be utilized across the different layers.

 #### Incrementally Process those Partitions
 - We will utilize the impacted partitions and process those dates of data through the raw, integration and presentation layers.